Votkinsk Machine Building Plant

 JSC Votkinsk Machine Building Plant (Воткинский завод) is a machine and ballistic missile production enterprise based in Votkinsk, Republic of Udmurtia, Russia.
-Its production includes the RS-24 Yars intercontinental ballistic missile, Russia's most recent ICBM development, as well as the submarine-launched Bulava SLBM.
+Its production includes the RS-24 Yars intercontinental ballistic missile, as well as the submarine-launched Bulava SLBM.

 Incorporated as a Federal State Unitary Enterprise until 2010, it is now an open joint-stock company.

 The company has two separate facilities: a final assembly plant located some 12 km outside of Votkinsk where missiles are assembled, and the main plant, located in downtown Votkinsk, where missile components as well as civil and consumer goods are produced.

 During the Russian-Ukrainian War the plant expanded its workforce by 2,500, built a new sheet metal facility, imported CNC machine tools from China, and increased production of a number of missile lines, including ICBMs.
+On 20 February 2026, Ukraine's General Staff targeted the plant in a strike with FP-5 Flamingo missiles.